The best foods to fight depression naturally

 - flax seeds

-Research shows that twice many women as men have depression with the gender differences starting in adolescence and more marked among childbearing women according to this article.
+Research shows that twice as many women as men have depression with the gender differences starting in adolescence and more marked among childbearing women according to this article.

 And iron deficiency is likely implicated.
 Many more women than men have iron deficiency anemia.
 Anemia causes fatigue, apathy, and depression.